niranjanmane45/delta-demo/README.md

 # delta-demo
-This is demo by class
+This is demo by class.,